GlyTwin: Digital Twin for Glucose Control in Type 1 Diabetes Through Optimal Behavioral Modifications Using Patient-Centric Counterfactuals: Conclusion

 \section{Conclusion}

-We proposed GlyTwin that refines the traditional digital twin technology with CFs and empowers stakeholders to participate in the CF generation process.
+GlyTwin refines the traditional digital twin technology with CFs and empowers stakeholders to participate in the CF generation process.
 GlyTwin is built and tested on real data collected in uncontrolled settings.
 Our analysis demonstrates that the generated CFs are valid, fair, realistic, and minimal, eventually matching or outperforming existing techniques in producing quality CFs.
-Our next venture includes overcoming the aforementioned limitations and have it trialed with real patients in a clinical setting.
+Our next venture includes overcoming the aforementioned limitations and have it trialed with subjects with T1D in a clinical setting following the designed outlines.